 The pretty Kashmir acanthus (Strobilanthes wallichii) is found from Pakistan east to Bhutan, growing between 2,700 and 3,600 metres altitude.
 The specific name was given in honour of Danish physician and botanist Nathaniel Wallich (1786-1854), who studied the Indian and Himalayan flora in the early 1800s.
 The genus Strobilanthes is presented in depth on the page Plants – Mountains plants: Himalayan flora.

 Kashmir acanthus, covered in raindrops from a recent shower, Shyabru, Langtang National Park, central Nepal.
 (Photo copyright © by Kaj Halberg)

 The morning-glory, or bindweed, family (Convolvulaceae) contains c.
 55 genera, comprising more than 1,650 species.
-Read more about these plants elsewhere on this website, see Plants: The morning-glory family.
+Read more about these plants on the page Plants: Morning-glories and bindweeds.

 The blue dawn-flower, or Indian morning-glory (Ipomoea indica), is extremely variable, its leaves being heart-shaped or tri-lobed, and the flower colour varying from purple to blue to pink.
 Despite its specific name, and also one of its common names, indicating that it is from India, the place of origin of this species is unknown.
 Today, its distribution is pan-tropical, and it is also found in some subtropical areas.

 Indian morning-glory, photographed in Taiwan, where this species is quite common.
 (Photo copyright © by Kaj Halberg)